 On November 19, 2012, the Company entered into an Amended and Restated Limited Liability Company Agreement of Aireon and a subscription agreement which set out the terms of its participation in Aireon.
-Aireon's mandate is to provide global satellite-based surveillance capability for ANSPs around the world through ADS-B receivers built as an additional payload on the Iridium NEXT satellite constellation.
-All eight of the planned Iridium NEXT launches have been successfully completed resulting in the placement of 75 satellites in orbit (66 operational and 9 spares) as part of the establishment of the infrastructure for Aireon's ADS-B global aircraft tracking and surveillance service.
-Trial use of space-based ADS-B coverage by the Company began in March 2019 in the Edmonton FIR and, in conjunction with NATS, over the North Atlantic.
-The Company has entered into a Data Services Agreement with Aireon pursuant to which it commenced purchasing data services from Aireon in fiscal 2019 (the Data Services Agreement).
+Aireon's mandate is to provide global satellite-based surveillance capability for ANSPs around the world through ADS-B receivers built as an additional payload on the Iridium NEXT satellite constellation.75 satellites are in orbit (66 operational and 9 spares) as part of the establishment of the infrastructure for Aireon's ADS-B global aircraft tracking and surveillance service.
+Trial use of space-based ADS-B coverage by the Company began in March 2019 in the Edmonton and Gander FIRs and, in conjunction with

+NATS, over the North Atlantic.
+Since then, the technology has been implemented in Moncton, Montreal and Winnipeg High Level airspace.
+The Company has entered into a Data Services Agreement with Aireon pursuant to which it commenced purchasing data services from Aireon in fiscal 2019.

-As of the date of this AIF, the Company's investment in Aireon is US\$150 million (CDN\$200 million).
+As of the date of this AIF, the Company's cash investment in Aireon is US\$150 million (CDN\$196 million).